pavlimiho/retro-bot/README.md

 4. Run php artisan migrate --seed to build and seed the database.

+## Adding new commands

+In order to add a new command you must register it first in the config/botCommands.php file.

+Then you can build it's functionality by creating a new class inside app/BotCommands.
+This class MUST extend the Command class found in the same namespace.

+## Starting the bot

+To initialize the bot run the following command from inside the retro-bot directory:

-5. Run php artisan bot:run to initialize the bot.
+php artisan bot:run to initialize the bot.

 ## License